fpgasystems/ansible-collection-hacc/README.md

 1) Go to the [AMD website](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vitis.html)
 2) Select 'Vitis (SW Developer)' in the ribbon bar
 3) Select the release you want (older versions are under the 'Vitis Archive' option)
-4) Scroll down to find the `update_level` you want.
-The initial release is called `base` in this role and is generally recommended.
+4) Scroll down to find the `tools_update_level` you want.
+The initial release is referred to as `base` in this role and is generally recommended.
-5) Select the `install_method`, the BIN file for the installer and the SFD (Single File Download) for the archive.
+5) Select the `tools_install_method`, the BIN file for the installer and the SFD (Single File Download) for the archive.

 ##### Instructions for downloading XRT installation files
 1) Go to the [AMD website](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vitis.html)